 The independent monitor is responsible for monitoring the Register to assess whether or not it is being maintained correctly and in compliance with the Covered Bonds Act and the Swedish FSA Regulations.
 The monitoring shall be risk-based.
-In particular, the independent monitor shall verify that (i) covered bonds and relevant derivative contracts are registered in the Register, (ii) only loans and Supplemental Assets that satisfy the eligibility criteria are included in the cover pool and registered in the Register, (iii) the valuations of the underlying collateral for loans in the cover pool are in accordance with the Covered Bonds Act and the Swedish FSA Regulations, (iv) mortgage loans, the underlying collateral of which has decreased significantly in value are, for the purpose of the matching requirements, deducted from the cover pool to the extent necessary to comply with the relevant loan-to-value ratio and (v) the matching requirements are complied with.
-In addition, the independent monitor shall annually review revaluations by the Institution of the underlying collateral.
+In particular, the independent monitor shall verify that (i) covered bonds and relevant derivative contracts are registered in the Register, (ii) only Eligible Mortgages, Credit Institution Exposures and Public Exposures that satisfy the eligibility criteria are included in the cover pool and registered in the Register, (iii) the valuations of the underlying collateral for loans in the cover pool are in accordance with the Covered Bonds Act and the Swedish FSA Regulations, (iv) mortgage loans, the underlying collateral of which has decreased significantly in value are, for the purpose of the matching requirements, deducted from the cover pool to the extent necessary to comply with the relevant loan-to-value ratio and (v) the matching requirements are complied with.